fury-gl/fury/docs/source/posts/2022/2021-06-08-week-1-mohamed.rst

 Reviewed Bruno's PR `#424`_ as Filip advised to help me figure out how to change uniforms' values during runtime.
 I found it straightforward.
 I also found a similar method already used in some tutorials and experiments to set the time uniform, which is based on the same idea.
 They both are using shaders callback functions.
-Going through the VTk's documentations, I found a more efficient way to do this.
+Going through the VTK's documentations, I found a more efficient way to do this.
 It's newly implemented in VTK 9, does not require callbacks, and is easy to use on individual actors.
 I had to verify first that Fury does not support an older version of VTK and it does not.
 I tested it and ran into some issues so As Filip instructed I don't waste a lot of time with uniforms so I postponed it for the next week.

 Also, when I was attending Shivam's meeting, he showed us a smooth glTF model which differed from the last time I saw it.
 When I asked him he said he applied the normal.
 Him saying that reminded me of how we can use normals to smooth shade a shapes.
 I applied this trick to the sphere actor in this PR `#604`_ and worked as expected.